remi-rc/pyTTRPGsimulator/README.md

 The code is far from being perfect, and currently has many limitations that I will be working on, with your help (see the How to Contribute section below).

 1. The code is tailored for fights between "sword and board" characters, without really accounting for range weapons or spells during combat (even though range weapons and spells are implemented within the code already).
+    _ Spells can be cast before combat (accounts for concentration and spell duration)
 2. Reactions are not implemented yet.
 A "Trigger" class should be created to handle more generally the case when things happen upon certain events.
 3. An extension of the theater of the mind system to account for positioning would be a great addition to the gaming aspect of the simulator.
 4. Examples and tutorials are still sparse.